yung-wolf/alx-low_level_programming/0x02-functions_nested_loops/README.md

 12. Print times table.
 Accepts num between 0-15 included.

 13. Print sum of multiples of 3 & 5 under 1024

+14. Print the fibonacci seq to the 50th term.
 ```